 What is the child’s diagnosis?
-Although the child may meet criteria for the diagnosis of ADHD, oppositional defiant disorder, and depression, the child’s most compelling difficulty is his/her history of neglect and abuse that has taken place in one guise or another over the child’s life.
+Although the child may meet the criteria for the diagnosis of ADHD, oppositional defiant disorder, and depression, the child’s most compelling difficulty is his/her history of neglect and abuse that has taken place in one guise or another over the child’s life.
 The child’s history is the problem.
 Where can you find such a diagnosis in DSM-IV or DSM-5?

 The condition can be found at the end of the lengthy section on diagnostic criteria in DSM-5.
-On page 715 there is a brief section called “Other Conditions that May be as Focus of Clinical Attention.”
+On page 715, there is a brief section called “Other Conditions That May Be as Focus of Clinical Attention.”
 These conditions merely affect mental disorders; they are not mental disorders themselves, and, per DSM-5, they cannot be treated as mental disorders.
-In the DSM-5 coding system they receive a “V code” designation and in general are non-reimbursable by insurance companies.
+In the DSM-5 coding system, they receive a “V code” designation and in general are non-reimbursable by insurance companies.

 Conditions found in this section include Child Physical Abuse, Child Sexual Abuse, Parent-Child Relational Problems, Child Affected by Parental Relationship Distress, Child Psychological Abuse, Spousal Violence, and others.
 These conditions encompass a large portion of the difficulties that child mental health personnel attempt to address.
 The problems themselves are relatively neglected in the DSM-5 system.

 That DSM-5 does not regard them as mental disorders may reflect in part the DSM-5 definition of mental disorders.
 In general, DSM-5 reserves mental illness for disorders within an individual.
-The system does allow for some influence of the external world such as adjustment disorder and post traumatic stress disorder.
+The system does allow for some influence of the external world, such as adjustment disorder and post-traumatic stress disorder.
 Problems between people are more awkward for the DSM-5 system to manage as it is designed for the diagnosis of individuals.

 Those children who had been abused or neglected had the most severe forms of the disorders studied.
-Those who had psychiatric disorders and had been abused had measurable changes in their brains while those with disorders but no history of abuse had no brain changes.
+Those who had psychiatric disorders and had been abused had measurable changes in their brains, while those with disorders but no history of abuse had no brain changes.
 Those with a history of abuse and a psychiatric disorder often responded to different treatments from those without a history of abuse.